VIS4ROB-lab/interday_crop_registration/README.md

   Replace `<destination_folder>` with the path to the destination folder where you want to save the downloaded datasets.

   Replace `<dataset>` with one of the following choices:
-  - `train`: Downloads the images and depth images of the Wheat Dataset from 2018 to retrain LoFTR. (*depth images not available yet, we are working to upload them.)
+  - `train`: Downloads the images and depth images of the Wheat Dataset from 2018 to retrain LoFTR.
   - `alignment`: Downloads the images of the Wheat Dataset from 2019 to perform crop alignment.